tacf/tacf.github.io/content/posts/package-management-with-oci/index.md

 ## Integrating/Using Existing tools

 There are currently several tools that work with either *OCI Image Format* or the *OCI Distribution Spec*.
-We well present you one such tool that works with the latter.
+We well present you one such tool that works with the latter, as well as show you some other use cases of the *OCI Distribution Spec*.

 ### ORAS